shelltar/acc/README.md

 ### Installing/Upgrading ACC

 This should be trivial.
-The simplest way is flashing acc from a KernelSU/Magisk module manager.
+The simplest way is flashing acc from KernelSU/Magisk module manager.

 Alternatively, `install.sh`, `install-online.sh` or `install-tarball.sh` can be used.
 For details, refer back to [install from local source or GitHub](#install-from-local-source-or-github).